 When using this website for any research purpose, it is probably best to start out with search button found on most pages.
 Simply enter the search term you are looking for, and if a search tab has been used for that term, or if a stored article title includes that term, then you will see a list of documents that contain that term.
 When documents are listed, you should probably follow up by going to that document (or documents) for further detailed information.
 If, however your search comes up empty, you might try a variation of that term or try looking in a location document for details.
 All Highlander library documents are stored in PDF format and all of these documents include a searchable text layer as well.

 For example, what if you are researching ‘Thomas Fox’ of Cambridge, Massachusetts, and there is no specific document for him by his name, you might also try using the search term ‘Cambridge’ and look through its document(s).
 Or, if you are researching ‘Sinclair,’ and there is no specific document for that family name, but you know the family originated in Scotland, then try searching with the term ‘Scotland’ or ‘Caithness’ and search through the results displayed for those terms.

-When doing family research, what if there are still many questions that need to be answered?
-OK, let’s look at a few questions that might pop up in your own research efforts.
-I’ll address a few and leave the rest up to you to ask and answer for yourself.
-Hopefully my new book (ABCs of Family Research) has asked and answered many questions for you already.
+Interestingly enough, when doing family research, there are often many questions that are not easily answered or which still need to be answered.
+OK, let’s look at a few of the questions that might pop up in your own research efforts.
+I’ll address this few and leave the rest up to you to ask and answer for yourself.
+Hopefully my new book (“ABCs of Family Research” – available on this website and in downloadable PDF document format) has asked and answered many questions for you already.